jorexdeveloper/java-utils/ScientificCalculator/README.md

 ```
 Similar to the above methods, allowing a constant (one of the below) to specify the output format of the words in the answer.

-Use any of the constants found in the class `jorex.programs.ntw.NumberToWord` below to specify the format above.
+Use any of the below constants found in the class `jorex.programs.ntw.NumberToWord` below to specify the format above.

 ```java
 public static final int FORMAT_DEFAULT